Department Chair: Dr. Sheree Josephson

 Credit earned more than 10 years earlier than the proposed date of graduation will not be accepted for the major, minor or BIS concentration in Communication unless validated through a challenge examination or department chair approval.

 Co-curricular and Extra-curricular Activities

-Fellowships and/or tuition waivers are available to WSU forensics competitors and to The Signpost, KWCR-FM 88.1, and Studio 76 production staff members.
-Contact the department office at 801-626-8924 for more information.
+Scholarships, fellowships and/or tuition waivers are available to WSU Debate competitors and to The Signpost, KWCR 88.1 FM, Ogden Peak Communications, and Studio 76/Wildcat ONE TV staff members.
+Other academic scholarships are also available.
+Contact the department office at 801-626-8924 or visit the department website at weber.edu/communication for more information.

 Professional and/or Honorary Organizations

 Communication students are encouraged to join one or more of the professional and/or honorary organizations affiliated with the department.
 Memberships in these organizations provide students with opportunities to meet and network with Communication professionals, learn about employment opportunities in the field of Communication, and participate in practical experiences relevant to future employment.
 See the faculty advisor for each organization for more information:

 ||Dr. Jean Norman